 A well-lit house speaks safety, security, function, and aesthetics.
 Remember, potential buyers can come for a visit at any hour of the day, so put ideas on exterior lighting to work!

-A simplest hack is to add lights to the front of the house.
+The simplest hack is to add lights to the front of the house.
 This will surely increase your curb appeal and the chances of attracting prospective buyers.